hero media

 Pit stop at Humayun’s Tomb in Delhi.
 (Image: Rachael Thompson)

 That sense of quietude stands in striking contrast to the intensity that characterises so much of India.
-Before sailing through the country’s spiritual heart on Uniworld’s Ganges Voyager II, our journey takes us across the classic northern circuit known as the Golden Triangle, a whirlwind introduction to its immersive, sensory-rich tapestry.
+Before sailing through the country’s spiritual heart on Uniworld’s Ganges Voyager II, our journey takes us across the classic northern circuit known as the Golden Triangle, a whirlwind introduction to its immersive, sensory-rich nature.

 After a busy day arriving in Delhi and exploring Raj Ghat and Humayun’s Tomb, my travel companions and I are elated but exhausted.
 Sensing this, our cruise and tour manager, Vishal Bhasker, laughs: “Don’t worry, you’re about to get woken up!"
 He’s right.
 Soon, we are swept into a rickshaw ride through the beating heart of Old Delhi and thrust into the fabulous riot and colour of Chandni Chowk market.